Frequently Asked Questions

 I need to register but I don’t have a credit card?

 Similar to an airline ticket or pre-paid hotel reservation, conference registrations are only confirmed where payment has been received by the customer.
-The only method of payment our system supports is credit card payments, as it is the only means to receive instant payment which are simultaneously recorded in the registration system.

 Step One – 1 Business Day:

 Complete a Successful wire payment for the full amount of your registration fee to the following IEEE Bank Account (remember to include any submission fees, or optional items as well)

 Step Two – 1 -2 business days:

 Send Confirmation of Wire payment to the EMBC Registration Team requesting the completion of registration